-Building on an applied economics foundation, the Community and International Development curriculum offers students the academic and professional experience that enables them to address community development both locally and globally.
-Students in Community and International Development are provided opportunities to analyze and learn from development issues in Vermont and New England; students learn while engaging in real world problem solving.
+Building on an applied economics foundation, the Community and International Development (CID) curriculum offers students the academic and professional experience that enables them to address community development both locally and globally.
+CID students are provided opportunities to analyze and learn from development issues in Vermont and New England; students learn while engaging in real world problem solving.
 Over the past decade, students and faculty members within CDAE have also nurtured relationships with communities in Belize, Honduras, and St. Lucia.
 CID students have the opportunity to partner with these organizations to address real world development issues, through carefully designed service learning courses and faculty led trips abroad.

 Dietetics, Nutrition and Food Sciences (B.S.)

-To become a Registered Dietitian, students must complete the didactic program in Dietetics, complete an ACEND accredited supervised practice/internship program, and pass the National Registration Examination for Dietitians.
+To become a registered dietitian nutritionist (RDN), students must complete the didactic program in Dietetics, complete an ACEND accredited supervised practice/internship program, and pass the National Registration Examination for Dietitians.
 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become an RDN.

 Ecological Agriculture (B.S.)

 Ecological Agriculture is a degree that provides a foundation in the natural sciences with an emphasis on the application of ecological principles to the production of horticultural or agronomic crops.
 Disciplinary synthesis is attained through advanced courses in soils, plant pathology, entomology, and integrated farm management.
 Students are prepared to become practitioners through internship experiences and completing cross-disciplinary courses in ethics, policy and economics.

 The Environmental Sciences major combines a science-based core curriculum with hands- on experience identifying, analyzing, and addressing environmental problems arising from human disturbance.